Irish customer contact centre operator Eishtec acquired by Infosys BPM

 Under the deal, the current management team at Eishtec will remain in place, with Ms Reynolds also remaining with the company.
 Employees are expected to transfer with the business.

 “We are very excited to welcome the Eishtec employees who will help us further enrich our customer experience services.
-We look forward to helping them enhance their professional careers within Infosys, a global leader in consulting, technology and business process management services,” said Anantha Radhakrishnan, CEO of Infosys BPM.
+We look forward to helping them enhance their professional careers within Infosys, a global leader in consulting, technology and business process management services,” said Anantha Radhakrishnan, chief executive of Infosys BPM.